mthnguyener/TOP/README.md

 The six sensor locations the data pulls for is shown on the right and the tidied data in the middle

 ### OpenDataDC
-In order to pull for specific locations - we have to first choose those locations To do that - we used Open Data DC’s street segment data which contained locations for 13,676 segments across the district The map on the left shows what each of these individual street segments look like We then randomly sampled these segments to create a data set of 106 locations This is the max number of free API pulls we are allowed from TomTom per hour To make sure we weren’t over representing on location such as downtown, we proportionally sampled the four quadrants based on their relative number of appearances in the data set - break down shown on the left
+In order to pull for specific locations - we have to first choose those locations.
+To do that - we used Open Data DC’s street segment data which contained locations for 13,676 segments across the district.
+We then randomly sampled these segments to create a data set of 106 locations.
+This is the max number of free API pulls we are allowed from TomTom per hour.

-The data provides the furthest most address on either side of the segment We calculated the midpoint between these two addresses and rounded up if it contained a decimal
+To make sure we weren’t over representing on location such as downtown, we proportionally sampled the four quadrants based on their relative number of appearances in the data set.

 ### DC GIS Master Address Repository
-To include more useful location information then just lat/long and one address, we webscraped from the DC GIS Master Address Repository for info like ward and quadrant
+To include more useful location information then just lat/long and one address, we webscraped from the DC GIS Master Address Repository for info like ward and quadrant.

-The regular interface is shown on the left
-Using the XML page link - which appears like the middle picture - we were able to create a shell structure from which to pull this information for the 106 addresses
+Using the XML page link - which appears like the middle picture - we were able to create a shell structure from which to pull this information for the 106 addresses.

-Replacing the location in the URL frame, we then used a for loop to pull data, turn into a list, sort, and export
+We replaced the location in the URL frame, we then used a for loop to pull data, turn into a list, sort, and export.

 ### TomTom - Location Search
-Using these locations, then, we could gather the data for the location specific search Used a similar location shell URL frame and replaced the latitude and longitude in the shell Ran a for loop to pull the data, turn it into a list, and sort it into a data frame To merge with the air quality data - we found the absolute value of the difference between the latitude and longitude of the traffic data and the six sensors and selected the sensor with the lowest number for each of the four parameters
+Using these locations, then, we could gather the data for the location specific search.

+We used a similar location shell URL frame and replaced the latitude and longitude in the shell then ran a for loop to pull the data, turn it into a list, and sort it into a data frame.

+To merge with the air quality data - we found the absolute value of the difference between the latitude and longitude of the traffic data and the six sensors and selected the sensor with the lowest number for each of the four parameters.
-Sample of the data when it was first pulled and after it is tidied is provided on the left

 ### Open Weather/Automation
-Lastly we added in hourly citywide weather data from Open Weather As you can see - this pulled in fairly clean and didn’t require any tidying In order to automate this process
+Lastly we added in hourly citywide weather data from Open Weather.

-Utilized cronR package to schedule our R script to run through every hour, on the hour Loading in the old data, pulling new data, merging them together, and exporting it Given the structure of the citywide traffic data (i.e., includes one full week of data), it is more robust then location search data as it can pick up missing hours when you log back onto the computer
-Location search can only pull for the current time, and, thus, requires the computer to be active to scrape the data
+In order to automate this process, we utilized cronR package to schedule our R script to run through every hour, on the hour.

+Given the structure of the citywide traffic data (i.e., includes one full week of data), it is more robust then location search data as it can pick up missing hours when you log back onto the computer.
+Location search can only pull for the current time, and, thus, requires the computer to be active to scrape the data.

 ### Product Design
-After data wrangling, then, it was time to begin creating our actual application As previously mentioned - AirMotionDC compiles and analyzes real time data on traffic patterns, air pollution, and weather in the District of Columbia
+After data wrangling, then, it was time to begin creating our actual application.

+As previously mentioned - AirMotionDC compiles and analyzes real time data on traffic patterns, air pollution, and weather in the District of Columbia.

-To explore the relationship between transportation and air quality locally, at both a granular and citywide level The interface includes several features
+To explore the relationship between transportation and air quality locally, at both a granular and citywide level. the interface includes several features.